Previously : IndusSoft

 Benefits of using Named Queries

 Named queries store connection information besides the SQL for queries.
-Therefore, if you need access to a the results of a query very fast, consider saving that query as a Named Query.
+Therefore, if you need access to the results of a query very fast, consider saving that query as a Named Query.

 Following statements apply to Named Queries.